[ProjectX] E101: Vulnerable Environment Setup & Wazuh Monitoring

 The

-email_poller.shscript is run on the client machine ([project-x-linux-client]) to interact with the MailHog server.
+email_poller.shscript runs on the client machine ([project-x-linux-client]) to interact with the MailHog server.

 92653